isaacnmm/pestpolicy-hugo2XX/content/posts/does-bleach-kill-spiders/index.md

 ###  **d.
 Bleach's Pungent Odor**

-Bleach's strong smell deters spiders from treated areas, much like [peppermint oil](https://pestpolicy.com/does-peppermint-oil-repel-spiders/).
-However, using bleach may harm beneficial insects and require protective gear to prevent chemical exposure.
+Bleach's strong smell deters spiders from treated areas, much like [peppermint oil](https://pestpolicy.com/does-peppermint-oil-repel-spiders/).However, using bleach may harm beneficial insects and require protective gear to prevent chemical exposure.

 In summary, bleach can be a potent spider control solution but should be used carefully, considering its potential side effects.